sdiehl/write-you-a-haskell/001_basics.md

 (,) = Pair
 ```

-Tuples are allowed (with compiler support) to have up to 15 fields in GHC.

 Pattern matching
 ----------------

 Pattern matching allows us to discriminate on the constructors of a datatype,
-mapping separate cases to separate code paths.
+mapping separate cases to separate code paths and binding variables for each of
+the fields of the datatype.

 ```haskell
 data Maybe a = Nothing | Just a